 - Futures are a different financial product like CFDs or Forex

-- CFDs are a “copy” of the future contract.
+- CFDs are a “copy” of the futures contract.
 They are imitating the price.

 - There are 2 markets: Forex Spot and Forex Future

-- The position size of futures are higher than Forex and CFDs
+- The position size of futures is higher than Forex and CFDs

 Costs for Order Flow Trading: